Reaksoft/docs-2.4.4/sources/customize/auth-script-new.md

 # Writing a Custom Authentication Script

 To develop Multi-factor Authentication with Custom Script.
-It was decided to write a script to use

-[Twilio](http://twilio.com) to send an SMS code to implement a two-step out-of-band authentication mechanism.
+It was decided to write a script to use [Twilio](http://twilio.com) to send an SMS code to implement a two-step out-of-band authentication mechanism.

+To use Twilio, registration with Twilio is required.
+For U2F, it is recommended to use token which is available online and register with Gluu.
+To use Super Gluu authentication, Super Gluu mobile app available for iOS and android in their respective stores.

 Fields in Custom Script: